exoplatform/exo-documentation/docs/Administration.rst

 -----------

 Users granted with the "Manage Spaces" permission, can edit any space settings by clicking the edit icon |image309| of a specific space.
-The Space Settings page of the target space is opened in another browser tab.
+The Space Settings page of the target space is then opened in another browser tab.

 |image320|